 The NJ State Law (S2291) eliminates the requirement that all full time students at an institution of higher learning maintain health insurance coverage.
 However, all full time International students are required to show proof of health insurance coverage.
 In addition, certain majors may require proof of health insurance coverage.
-If you are interested in a Student Health Plan, please contact Health Services at ext.
-2756 to discuss the various options that may be available.
+If you have questions regarding health insurance, please contact Health Services at ext.
+2756 to discuss options that may be available.
 Students with private health insurance are required to have their insurance cards readily available in case of sickness or emergency.
 If you are a member of an HMO, please check prior to your arrival on campus for a physician within your provider network.
 Medicaid insurance outside of the state of NJ cannot be accepted.